 Internal frame VS external frame backpacks, ask a group of backpackers which one they prefer and your sure to get a variety of answers.
-The truth is, asking about internal and external frame packs is like asking about:

 This article is based on my personal opinion, established through years of hiking, backpacking and camping.